-Construction of the PacWave South medium voltage Utility Connection and Monitoring Facility (UCMF) started in February, 2023 and should be completed in late 2024.
+The construction phase of PacWave South is nearing an end.
+The build of the medium voltage Utility Connection and Monitoring Facility (UCMF) on NW Wenger Lane started in February 2023 and should be completed in December 2024.

-Construction of the underground components of PacWave South was completed in May, 2022 having started on June 1, 2021.
+Construction of the underground components of PacWave was completed in mid-May 2022.
 Most of the activity was focused on the Driftwood Beach State Recreation Site area in Seal Rock, Oregon and involved horizontal directional drilling beneath the ocean shore to install cable conduits deep under the beach to the park, and from the park to the UCMF.
+Over 6 miles of conduit was installed.

 If you wish to receive construction updates via email, or have questions or concerns, please send an email to [email protected].